notjuliee/ArduController/README.md

 replacing `/dev/ttyACM1` with your ArduBoy's serial port and `Profiles/Sterdeen.acprofile` wiht the path to the `.acprofile` you wish to use.

+Switching profiles: Press `A+B` on the ArduBoy to open the profile menu.
+To navigate the menu, use the `UP` and `DOWN` keys, and select a profile with `A`

 # Writing profiles

 The format for a `.acprofile` is: